Four selling techniques you’ll need to learn to sell, sell and sell

 Hook them in

 It’s important to hook your customers as soon as you have their attention.
 Open with your most irresistible deal or promotion.
-There’s a very small window when customers are open to suggestion before they choose to look elsewhere.
+There’s a very small window when customers are open to suggestions before they choose to look elsewhere.
 Remember, also, that most customers walk into stores already knowing what they want.
 Therefore, even though you need to present your best promotion, you needn’t be forceful about it.
 Something along the lines of “Hi, have you heard about our 80% off sale on all blue items?
 If you swipe your loyalty card you also stand a chance to win on-the-spot vouchers for today only.”

 Make it personal